jaimemartinagui/Computer-Basics/README.md

   <img src="img/adder_truth_table.png" alt="adder_truth_table" height="200" width="200"/>
 </div>

-However, we have to add a third input to the addition in order to take into account the carry bit.
+However, we have to add a third input to the addition in order to take into account the carry bit and construct our adder.

 <div align="left">
   <img src="img/adder_with_carry.png" alt="adder_with_carry" height="250" width="600"/>